zianonlyhk/personal-website/content/projects/01_nextjs_web_dev.md

 ## Deployment and SEO Implementation

-The application is containerized using Docker with a multi-stage build process optimised for production deployment:
+The application is containerized using Docker with a multi-stage build process optimized for production deployment:

-Paired with Cloudflare's DNS service, the deployment much utilises Fly.io's global edge network with the following configuration:
+Paired with Cloudflare's DNS service, the deployment utilizes Fly.io's global edge network with the following configuration:

 - **Region**: Singapore (sin) for optimal Asia-Pacific performance
 - **Auto-scaling**: Automatic machine management with zero-downtime deployments
-- **HTTPS adoption**: Enforcethe use of HTTPS and SSL certificate for tight security
+- **HTTPS adoption**: Enforce the use of HTTPS and SSL certificates for tight security

 Fly.io has a very polished user interface and experience.
 Love it!
 ![](/projects/01_nextjs_web_dev/flyio.png "width=300")

-The site implements comprehensive SEO optimisation through Next.js's Metadata API, providing dynamic meta tags, Open Graph integration, and structured data markup.
+The site implements comprehensive SEO optimization through Next.js's Metadata API, providing dynamic meta tags, Open Graph integration, and structured data markup.
 Each page generates appropriate metadata based on content type and context.

 Crawler Control is managed via both `llms.txt` and `robots.txt` with:
 - **AI Access**: Open crawling policy for all LLM/AI agents via llms.txt